There are a lot of passive real estate investment options out there.

 Any US resident over the age of 18 can become an investor on Fundrise.
 You do not have to be an accredited investor! (international investors cannot invest directly on Fundrise)

 Fundrise currently supports personal and joint investment accounts as well as Trusts, LLCs, LPs, C and S corporations.
 If you want to invest with your IRA, you will have to set up an agreement with the Millennium Trust Company but it's possible.

 The Pros are pretty straightforward – you get involved in commercial real estate investing (with eREITs) without having to pitch in a large up front investment, you don't need to be accredited, and the fees are reasonable at 0.85%.
 You don't have to analyze individual investments, which I personally know I'm going to be bad at, but you just have to pick an approach.

 What are some cons?
-It's real estate investing so it's going to force you into long term investing (which is good for investing unless you face a financial pinch) and redeeming your shares must follow a schedule.
+It's real estate investing so it's going to force you into long-term investing (which is good for investing unless you face a financial pinch and need to access those assets) and redeeming your shares must follow a schedule.
 You have a 60-day waiting period after submitting your redemption request, then you get liquidity on a monthly basis.
 It's not like selling a stock and getting the proceeds almost immediately.

 The true competitor to Fundrise is a low-cost REIT like what you'd get at Vanguard.
 The Vanguard REIT ETF (VNQ) has an expense ratio of 0.12% (this is on top of what the REITs charge).
 The difference is that Fundrise is looking to find opportunities that are too small for public-traded REITs (what VNQ invests in) but bigger than what individuals might be able to do on a regular basis.